conorheins/bayesian-mechanics-sdes/README.md

 # Running the code

-Once you've created and activated your conda environment with `conda activate bayesmech_statproc`, you can run any of the code to create the paper's figures using the general format:
+Once you've created and activated your conda environment with `conda activate bayesmech_statproc`, you can run the code to create the paper's figures using the general format:

 ```
 python3 src/<SCRIPT_NAME>.py [-optional args...]